Earn a Bachelor's Degree in Interior Design in Florence, Italy

 Interior Design Bachelor’s degree students studying abroad in Italy work closely with both classmates and professors in a creative and productive university setting to achieve a multi-disciplinary approach to projects, designed to bring an idea from concept to reality.
 Italy study abroad students majoring in Interior Design will learn to facilitate all phases of a project by working with different departments, professors, and professionals within the university to fully understand all of the complexities and challenges of the real work field.

 The Florence, Italy Interior Design study abroad Bachelor’s degree program is equipped to help students through all phases of study and project execution.
 Classrooms are designed in a studio format to allow creativity and building.
-Students attending university also have access to a state of the art computer lab which is available for digital design and model construction.
+Students attending university also have access to a state of the art computer lab that is available for digital design and model construction.
 The facilities contain everything necessary to transform an idea into a project is available.

 Interior Design Bachelor's Degree Careers